Technology tips for success in online classes

 used within online courses:

-PowerPoint presentation, spreadsheet) through a web browser.
-In addition, a user can
+(text, PowerPoint presentation, spreadsheet) through a web browser, allowing docs

-- Free Office Suite - Smartphone/iPad access: Google Docs edits/creation on smartphones and iPads: http://www.google.com/mobile/docs/
+- Smartphone/iPad access: Google Docs for editing, storage, creation on smartphones and iPads: http://www.google.com/mobile/docs/

 - Bubbl.us is an easy way to create a brainstorm session, org chart, or series of idea bubbles.